MM2462/Analyze_AbsenteeismData/README.md

 Run the preprocessing scripts in the src/ folder to clean and prepare the dataset.
 Open the Jupyter notebooks in the notebooks/ folder for detailed analysis.
 You can modify the dataset or analysis methods as needed based on your own objectives.

+##Contributing
+If you'd like to contribute to this project, please fork the repository and submit a pull request with detailed changes.

 ## link of the project
 https://colab.research.google.com/drive/1Y4PLBn1r8PgnTa38edHCnVIVAGSSzNeW